ResistancePlatform/resistance-dutch-auction-wallet/README.md

 ## Installation Instructions

-If you have any questions or find any issues with the Desktop Wallet, please contact admins via DM in https://t.me/resistanceplatform.
+If you have any questions, *receive a message for "Manual Review" during Dutch Auction registration*, or find any issues with the Desktop Wallet, please contact admins via DM in https://t.me/resistanceplatform.

 ### MacOS